callendera/milestoneproject_1/README.md

 ## Manual Testing

-### Desktop
+### Desktop, Tablet, and Mobile
 All features were tested on Google Chrome, Internet Explorer, and Firefox.
-Also checked on two different screen sizes.
+Mobile/Tablet features were tested on Apple and Samsung devices.
+Everything was tested using a wide range of screensizes.

 * NavBar
     * Fixed to the top of the page so, to navigate throughout the site